 - Prepare your Germany work visa application in advance.
 Get the list of the documents required for the visa you wish to apply for and gather them all, including the German work visa application form.
 Print the form and sign it at the end, if required.
 Fill the form here.

 - Make an appointment.
-You can make a visa interview appointment online, through the website of the German mission in your country.
-If you do not book an appointment before you go to the Application center (embassy or consulate in your country of residence), they will not accept your documents or application.
-All visa applications are accepted only if you have made prior appointment.
+You can make a German work visa interview appointment online, through the website of the German mission in your country.
+If you do not book an appointment before you go to the Application center, they will not accept your documents or application.

-- On the day of interview.
+- On the day of the interview.
 Make sure to be on time at the application center since they may not accept your application if you are late.
 After the verification of your appointment letter, you will be issued a token.
 The submission process takes around 10 minutes to complete.
-Please make sure that: The official person at the application center will check and verify your documents.
-Take care to arrange your documents in the order stated on the checklist, in advance.

 - Entering of application information.
 After the verification of your application, all the application form information will be entered into the online system of the German consulate and you will receive a printed copy of your application.
 This process usually takes about 10 to 15 minutes.
 After you get the printed form, please make sure to verify all the details are correct and sign the form.

-- Pay the fees for Germany visa application.
+- Pay the fees for Germany work visa application.
 After you pay the fee, you will be issued a receipt, which you have to keep in order to collect your processed application later.